kevwu/node-base/README.md

 ## Usage

-Run `npm install` to install packages, then `gulp` to build JS and CSS.
+Run `npm install` to install packages, then `npm run watch` to build JS and CSS.